breaches-net/website/content/breaches/play-gar-com.md

 +++

 In approximately April 2016, the gaming website <a href="https://www.play-gar.com/" target="_blank" rel="noopener">Guns and Robots</a> suffered a data breach resulting in the exposure of 143k unique records.
 The data contained email and IP addresses, usernames and SHA-1 password hashes.
-The site was previously reported as compromised on the <a href="https://vigilante.pw/" target="_blank" rel="noopener">Vigilante.pw</a> breached database directory.